elastisys/compliantkubernetes/docs/user-guide/cluster-api.md

     There is no exact schedule for this migration yet, more information will be provided later.
     If you have any questions then contact our support.

-This document aims to show what changes to expect as an Application Developer using Compliant Kubernetes when running on Cluster API instead of Kubespray.
+This document aims to show what changes to expect as an Application Developer using Welkin when running on Cluster API instead of Kubespray.

 ## What is Cluster API